petermr/tigr2ess/dictionaries/creating_dictionaries.md

   * `--input`

  You are unlikely to use anything else in the TIGR2ESS workshop.

+## input values
- The system also outputs the parameters you entered (some may be created by default).
-If you have bugs/problems you should always copy these for reporting errors.
+ The system also outputs the values you entered (some may be created by default).
+If you have bugs/problems you should always include these when reporting errors.

   ```